Vivian-Lopez/Moving-Average-Strategy-Backtester/README.md

 This repo serves as a foundation to explore:

 - Implementation of fast, clean signal-generation logic in modern C++
-- Integration with Python for data and visualization (optional)
+- Integration with Python for data visualization and analysis (optional)
 - Optimization of compute bottlenecks for large-scale backtests
-- Practical demonstration of production-like code in a trading context
+- Practical demonstration of production-grade design in a trading context

 ---